omps/omps.github.io/_posts/2019-07-01-day2-training-half-marathon.md

 I know all this has nothing to do with running, then again this is all what happened the day which gave me time to go again for another 9 KM run.

-Again, going as per my monthly endomondo plan, today I am scheduled for a run of 4.5 Kms with a pace of 6.9.
+Again, going as per my monthly [Endomondo] plan, today I am scheduled for a run of 4.5 Kms with a pace of 6.9.

 ![July Running Calendar](/assets/images/run/runnincalendar_july.png)